Suyashtnt/personal-website/src/lib/posts/en/handmade-products.md

 ---
-title: "Handmade products"
+title: 'Handmade products'
-description: "Short blog for a school project.
-Read in Afrikaans for the true experience™️"
+description: 'Short blog for a school project.
+Read in Afrikaans for the true experience™️'
-author: "Suyashtnt"
+author: 'Suyashtnt'
-date: "2023-10-29 15:40"
+date: '2023-10-29 15:40'
-updated: "2023-10-29 15:40"
+updated: '2023-10-29 15:40'
 published: true
 ---